Introduction of Enoda PRIME® Exchanger: the integration of optimal passive design with complex dynamic control

 We are doing this by modulating the current flowing through the Prime Exchanger’s windings, allowing us to take a very poor signal in, and give you a clean signal out.
 Within this subsystem, we have control.
 We have edge compute to understand the signal, as well as power electronics and control, and this all sits in the same physical footprint as a transformer.
 That was an essential breakthrough for us.
 We had to be able to create a device which is small enough to fit into the physical enclosure that currently encloses a transformer.
 That way we can remove the very practical barriers to adoption on a global basis, by being backwards compatible.

-ENODA will shortly be running pre-commercial pilots of 400kVA exchangers in European networks and would welcome conversations with utilities that wish to be in the first group of networks to experience the benefits of the Enoda PRIME® Exchanger.
+ENODA will shortly be running pre-commercial pilots of 400kVA Prime Exchangers in European networks and would welcome conversations with utilities that wish to be in the first group of networks to experience the benefits of the Enoda PRIME® Exchanger.

 Andrew Scobie